a couple in a kayak over clear turquoise water in lake tahoe

 Biking on Lake Tahoe’s East Shore Trail near Incline Village

-Biking is also popular.
-I personally prefer to grab a map and a backpack with snacks, hop on e-bike, and take a leisurely self-guided tour, stopping wherever looks sunny and scenic.
+Biking is also popular during the summer.
+I personally prefer to grab a map and a backpack with snacks, hop on an e-bike.

-Obviously, winter and mobility challenges require a different solution and Lake Tahoe has many transportation services that make not driving a little easier:
+Obviously, winter and mobility challenges require different solutions and Lake Tahoe has many transportation services that make ditching the car easy, including:

 • Lake Link (South Shore on-demand shuttle)

-• TART & TART Connect (North Shore and Truckee; free and on-demand)
+• TART & TART Connect (North Shore and Truckee; free and on-demand shuttles)

 • BlueGO (Heavenly Ski Resort shuttles in winter)

-• Diamond Peak Ski Shuttle (for Incline Village visitors)
+• Diamond Peak Ski Shuttle (free pick ups around Incline Village to Diamond Peak)

-• Hotel shuttles (ask your hotel if they provide complimentary or scheduled shuttles)
+• Hotel shuttles (ask your hotel if they provide complimentary or scheduled shuttles to resorts and town.
+Many do)

 A walk around Spooner Lake on the east shore of Lake Tahoe in the fall on a path surrounded by golden leaves

-The trail around Spooner Lake is easy and colorful in the fall
+The trail around Spooner Lake is colorful in the fall

-Summer and ski season may be your only choice if you’re traveling with kids and are beholden to school schedules, but they’re also crowded, more expensive, and have a high impact on Lake Tahoe’s delicate ecosystems.
+Summer and ski season may be your only choice if you’re traveling with kids and are beholden to school schedules.
+But these times of year are also crowded, more expensive, and have a high impact on Lake Tahoe’s delicate ecosystems.

 Another great time to consider a visit is January, after the holidays, and right after MLK weekend.
 The streets, trails, ski resorts, and restaurants have breathing room.